 The Applicant is required to report at times and places specified by the CEO for one (1) or more medical examination(s) by a physician or physicians selected by the Board or the CEO.
-Each Applicant shall, upon request of the CEO, submit to one or more medical Adopted by BOR 03/04/2021 / PL171336 9 examination(s) based on the accepted Claimed Injury(ies) or Disease(s).
+Each Applicant shall, upon request of the CEO, submit to one or more medical examination(s) based on the accepted Claimed Injury(ies) or Disease(s).
 The Applicant will mail any additional records or documents so as to reach SBCERA no later than five (5) business days before the scheduled Independent Medical Examination appointment(s), which will provide the IME sufficient time to review the records ahead of the scheduled appointment.
 The Applicant will not send additional records and documents directly to the Independent Medical Examiner.
 SBCERA will forward the Applicant's additional records or documents to the Independent Medical Examiner.